 Jonestown Residents During 1978

 Terri Buford was in Peoples Temple for seven years (1971-1978).
 She lived in Jonestown for the better part of a year in 1977 and 1978.
 She defected from the Temple three weeks before the massacre.
-She can be reached through this website.
+She can be reached at firstname.lastname@example.org.
 Her writings on this website appear here.

 Vernon Gosney left Jonestown with Congressman Leo Ryan on November 18, 1978, and was seriously wounded during the shootings at the Port Kaituma airstrip.
 His articles on this site appear here.
 He can be reached at email@example.com or firstname.lastname@example.org.

 Laura (Johnston) Kohl was a member of Peoples Temple in California and in Guyana.
 She lived in Jonestown but was working in Georgetown on 18 November.
 She can be reached at email@example.com.
 A short biographical video clip appears here.
 Information about her book Jonestown Survivor appears here.
 Her articles on this website appear here.

 Deborah Layton escaped Jonestown on May 13, 1978, six months before the massacre, and met with Congressman Leo Ryan and the State Department to warn them of the impending disaster.
 She lost her mother and both sisters-in-law in Jonestown.
 Deborah is the author of Seductive Poison.
 Email at firstname.lastname@example.org.

 Eugene Smith joined Peoples Temple in 1973 and lived in the Temple's San Francisco commune before leaving for Jonestown in fall 1977.
 He was in Georgetown on November 18 clearing items from customs.
 Numerous members of his family – including his mother, wife, and infant son – died in Jonestown.
 He can be reached at email@example.com.
 His articles on this website appear here.